blackmirror-media/BMInputBox/README.md

 ## Requirements

-Build in Swift for iOS 8.1+.
+Built in Swift for iOS 8.1+.
+All devices supported.

 ## Adding BMInputBox To Your Project